scummvm/scummvm/doc/docportal/getting_started/ios.rst

 Build ScummVM
 *****************

-Once Xcode is open, connect the device you are installing ScummVM onto.
-At the top of the window, select **ScummVM-iOS** and then the device you connected.
-You will need to trust the device before it will show up on the list of connected devices.
+Once Xcode is open, connect the device to install ScummVM onto.
+At the top of the window, select **ScummVM-iOS** and then the device you just connected.
+"Trust" the device for it to show up on the list of connected devices.

 .. figure:: ../images/ios/choose_device.gif

 The last step before building the app is to change the bundle identifier and manage signing.
 Click on the **scummvm** project in the left pane, and then click on **ScummVM - iOS** under **TARGETS**.
 On the menu bar above, click on **General**.
 Under **Identity** you should see a field labeled **Bundle Identifier**.
-Here you will need to input a unique identifier in reverse-DNS format.
+Input a unique identifier in reverse-DNS format.
 This can be as simple as com.\ *yournamehere*.

 .. figure:: ../images/ios/identifier.gif